- Importing a Vehicle into the United States

 The exterior is an important factor in importing a vehicle, but equally important is the interior of the car.
 All personal content needs to be removed before the car is shipped.
 This is for the safety of the vehicle owner as well as the safety of shipping personnel and other motor vehicles on the shipment.

-During shipment, your motor vehicle will be susceptible to thieves that may be present on the loading or unloading docks as well as many people who may be present while the vehicle is in transit to the U.S. It is best to have the car emptied of all personal content to deter potential break-ins that will damage the vehicle as well as cause a loss of valuables to the owner.
+During shipment, your motor machine will be susceptible to thieves who may be present on the loading or unloading docks as well as many people who may be present while the motor is in transit to the U.S. It is best to have the car emptied of all personal content to deter potential break-ins that will damage the van as well as cause a loss of valuables to the owner.

 Most shippers will not load a motor vehicle if there are personal belongings inside.
 Vehicles found with narcotics inside will be seized and the owner may incur a penalty from CBP or law enforcement.